FrankVerdi/PypeIt/doc/installing.rst

 in size.
-Earlier PypeIt versions used pre-computed model grids which were much larger (several GB) and observatory-specific; note that the new PCA models are explicitly designed to be observatory-agnostic, and typically only differ in their intrinsic spectral resolution (except for Keck/HIRES and Keck/NIRSPEC model files) to improve computational efficiency.
+Earlier PypeIt versions used pre-computed model grids which were much larger (several GB) and observatory-specific; note that the new PCA models are explicitly designed to be observatory-agnostic, and typically only differ in their intrinsic spectral resolution (except for experimental Keck/HIRES and Keck/NIRSPEC [high-resolution mode] model files) to improve computational efficiency.

 .. note::